Deliver High-Quality Products Using the Scrum Process

 Jeff Sutherland, Ken Schwaber, and Mike Beedle took the concepts from this paper—including the metaphor—and applied them to software development.
 They termed their new method ‘Scrum,’ after the rugby term that explains how teams take the ball and get it back into play again.

 In 1993, they first debuted this method at Easel Corporation.
 A few years later, Schwaber and Beedle documented their successes in the book Agile Software Development with Scrum.
-And in 2004, Schwaber followed up with his account of events called Agile Project Management with Scrum—which just so happened to include information on the collaboration between him and Primavera.
+And in 2004, Schwaber followed up with his account of events called Agile Project Management with Scrum—which just so happened to include information on his collaboration with Primavera.

 What Makes up the Scrum Framework?

-Three attributes comprise the Scrum framework: accountabilities, events, and artifacts.
+Three attributes comprise the Scrum methodology: Scrum roles, events, and artifacts.
 Below are the descriptions of each attribute.

 Scrum Team

-The Scrum Team members consist of the Scrum Master, Product Owner, and Development Team.
+The Scrum roles in a Scrum team include the Scrum Master, Product Owner, and Development Team.

 • Scrum Master – A Scrum Master assists the team and organization in improving their effectiveness through coaching, teaching, facilitating, and mentoring.